Gambling premises licence

 - Ensuring that gambling is conducted in a fair and open way, and

 - Protecting children and other vulnerable persons from being harmed or exploited by gambling

 The Gambling Act 2005 also set up a new regulator, the Gambling Commission, with powers to deal with gambling offences.

 Remote gambling means gambling in which persons participate by the use of remote communication.
 In order to operate a remote gambling operation, there must be in force a remote operating licence issued by the Gambling Commission - please visit the Gambling Commission website for more information.

-Please follow the links below for factsheets and guidance on issues covered by the Gambling Act.
+Factsheets and guidance on issues covered by the Gambling Act

 - Bingo Factsheet